n2cholas/n2cholas.github.io/_posts/2019-09-27-intro-to-random-forests.md

 </div>

-Most of the data is of type "object".
-Typically, this is a String but could also be other Python objects, such as lists or dicts.
+Most of the data is of type `object`.
+In general, this will be a Python string but could also be other Python objects, such as lists or dicts.
 Just based on the names, it looks like these are all categorical features.
 Let's check this by looking at the unique values in each column.

 ```python